rmosolgo/graphql-ruby/guides/subscriptions/ably_implementation.md

 That connection will be used for managing subscription state.
 All writes to Redis are prefixed with `graphql:sub:`.

+There are also two configurations for managing persistence:

+- `stale_ttl_s:` expires subscription data after the given number of seconds without any update.
+After `stale_ttl_s` has passed, the data will expire from Redis.
+Each time a subscription receives an update, its TTL is refreshed.
+(Generally, this isn't required because the backend is built to clean itself up.
+But, if you find that Redis is collecting stale queries, you can set them to expire after some very long time as a safeguard.)
+- `cleanup_delay_s:` prevents deleting a subscription during those first seconds after it's created.
+Usually, this isn't necessary, but if you observe latency between the subscription's initial response and the client's subscription to the delivery channel, you can set this configuration to account for it.

 ## Execution configuration

 During execution, GraphQL will assign a `subscription_id` to the `context` hash.
 The client will use that ID to listen for updates, so you must return the `subscription_id` in the response headers.